 Schilo’s

-If you explore San Antonio on a hot day (or any day), step inside Schilo’s, the oldest operating restaurant in San Antonio (since 1917!) for a frosty homemade root beer.
+Schilo’s is the perfect escape on a warm day in San Antonio (or any day).
+It’s the oldest operating restaurant in San Antonio (since 1917!)known for a frosty homemade root beer.
 Don’t skip this because you can not buy Schilo’s spicy-sweet root beer anyplace else in the world.
 You can also chow down on some classic German dishes for a change from Mexican food.
 Favorites include split pea soup, Reuben sandwiches, and of course, schnitzel.

 The Pearl Brewery District, located south extension of the San Antonio Riverwalk, is one of the hottest new developments in the city.
-The gem of the Pearl District is Hotel Emma, the latest it place to see and be seen; not only tourists but locals too, are finding their way to the Emma to enjoy a cocktail and a bite at the Sternewirth Tavern and Clubroom.
+The gem of the Pearl District is Hotel Emma, the latest place to see and be seen.
+Locals too are finding their way to the Emma to enjoy a cocktail and a bite at the Sternewirth Tavern and Clubroom.

 Part of the original Pearl brewery built in the late 1880s, Sternewirth is located in what was the taproom, where workers could enjoy a free pint.
 Today the room with twenty-five-foot high ceilings beckons, with cozy leather seating arrangements and private corners.